River Ribble: History

 After his defeat in the Battle of Hexham in 1464 (during the Wars of the Roses), King Henry VI went into hiding at a number of houses belonging to his supporters.
 A little over a year later he was at Waddington Hall in Waddington.
 On 13 July 1465, a group of Yorkists, including the property-owner's brother, arrived at the hall to arrest him.
 Escaping into nearby woods, Henry was captured soon after crossing the river at the old stepping stones at Brungerley.

 Around 1785, a large weir was constructed across the river, slightly downstream at Waddow Hall, to supply water to a cotton mill at Low Moor.
 The site relied on water power right up to closure around 1930, although the water wheels gradually gave way to water turbines and were augmented by steam engines.

 During 2009, an Archimedean screw type hydropower station was constructed at Settle weir near Bridge End Mill.
 Built for a community-owned company, Settle Hydro, the site became operational by the end of the year.
 As of February 2024, the generator has produced 1.2 million kWh of electricity.

+Samlesbury Weir was constructed in the 1970s as a hydrometric gauging station by the local water authority for the purpose of measuring low flows on the River Ribble.
+The structure subsequently became redundant.
+In 2020 it was removed as part of a river restoration scheme intended to increase biodiversity and to facilitate the free passage of migratory fish species, including salmon, smelt and eels.